OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ## `/groups/{groupId}`

-`/groups` list, creates, and manages groups of users.
+`/groups` lists, creates, and manages groups of users.
 They can be used to allocate resource permissions more flexibly.
 For example, at any time a user can be added or removed from a group and all previously shared files are automatically become accessible or inaccessible, respectively.